jayden-chan/ENGR120-Vex/README.md

 Okarito received 50/50 marks on its final Milestone test and went on to win the course-wide competition with an average connection time of 5.99 seconds.

+If you would like to learn more about the code, a detailed documentation handbook has been included inside `/doc` for your reference.

 Group members: Cobey Hollier, Jayden Chan, Gabe Goerzen

 ## Images